 Provisions for onerous contracts are recognized when the expected benefits to be derived by the Group from a contract are lower than the unavoidable costs of meeting the future obligations under the contract.
+Provisions for estimated losses, if any, on incomplete contracts are recorded in the period in which such losses become probable based on the estimated efforts or costs to complete the contract.
 The provision is measured at the present value of the lower of the expected cost of terminating the contract and the expected net cost of continuing with the contract.
 Before a provision is established the Group recognizes any impairment loss on the assets associated with that contract.